We offer all the financial products you'd expect from the world's biggest building society.

 In the last financial year we further expanded our proposition by introducing the FlexOne account, an account designed for the youth market to educate young people about financial responsibility and build lasting banking relationships.
 This account has proved popular, with 69,000 accounts opened in the first five months since launch to 4th April 2015.

 As at 4th April 2015, consumer lending represented 2% of total loans and advances to customers.
 Nationwide offers consumer lending in the formal of unsecured personal loans and credit cards.
 Overdraft facilities on current accounts also contribute towards this figure.

 In conjunction with our core business of providing residential mortgage loans and retail savings, we develop and sell insurance products branded with our name but underwritten by third-party insurers.

 Our integrated and diversified distribution network allows our customers to choose how and when to undertake their transactions with us and has enabled us to expand our business while controlling costs.

-We launched our first internet bank in 1997 and this has been updated in summer 2011.
+We first launched our internet bank in 1997 and this has been evolving ever since.
 The new internet bank provides customers with enhanced service and functionality.
 Our website allows customers to transact on their accounts and apply for a broad range of our products online.
 The launch of our mobile banking app in November 2012 has fulfilled a growing demand to be able to manage your current account while on the move.
 We support over 2.3 million digitally active members and our mobile banking app has been used over 165 million times in the year to 4th April 2015.
 For further information, please visit our mobile banking page.